jmanthony3/Archimedes/docs/research/luse-grad-literature-review/hassaniMechanicalAspects1980.md

 	\label{eq:plastic_zone_depth_jet}
 \end{equation}$$

 ### Residual Stress Distribution
-Analogically, #shot-peening is akin to a nail hammered into a black of wood: normal and tangential frictional forces imparted from the wood's reluctance to move. **Final, average stress found by integrating the progressing, local, plastic strains with overall, uniform thickness, $h_{p}$.** Assuming that plane sections within target plate remain plane limits simple beam and plate bending theories by **neglecting residual stress history and local plasticity**.
-A circumvention of this limitation assumes an engendered "stress source" that trends a material back to the undeformed state to balance the internal stresses after deformation, that the residual stress zone can be evaluated by:
+Analogically, #shot-peening is akin to a nail hammered into a black of wood: normal and tangential frictional forces imparted from the wood's reluctance to move. **Final, average stress found by integrating the progressing, local, plastic strains with overall, uniform thickness, $h_{p}$.** Assuming that plane sections within target plate remain plane limits simple beam and plate bending theories by **neglecting #residual-stress history and local plasticity**.
+A circumvention of this limitation assumes an engendered "stress source" that trends a material back to the undeformed state to balance the internal stresses after deformation, that the #residual-stress zone can be evaluated by:

 $$\begin{equation}
 	\begin{split}